mickeytheq/ZoopDocs/docs/FAQ.md

 ## How do I use a genuine double quote (“) in a Zoop instruction parameter?

 Some Zoop instructions require a card title to be specified.
 For example a card title that have double quotes in them.
 To specify a double quote in a Zoop instruction parameter, put the double quote in twice instead of once.
-For example (in red)
+For example

 > #TTSZ#ReplaceCardFace(ReplaceFace="Back",CopyCardTitle="""Booo"" to a goose",CopyCardFace="Back")